 Recruitment and intake can look slightly to drastically different depending on which organization you are interested in, therefore it is recommended that you contact NPHC Board to sign up for general information about NPHC Chapters.

-GW's Panhellenic Association consists of ten chapters who are members of the National Panhellenic Conference (NPC).
-There are two options for potential new members who want to join a Panhellenic sorority: fall informal recruitment and spring formal recruitment.
-Panhellenic Association holds a formal recruitment process at the beginning of the spring semester for the 10 NPC-affiliated sororities and an informal recruitment process that some chapters participate in immediately following the conclusion of formal recruitment in Spring.
+GW's Panhellenic Association consists of ten chapters who are members of the National Panhellenic Conference (NPC) and one associate organization.
+There are two options for potential new members to join a Panhellenic sorority: Spring formal recruitment and semesterly informal recruitment processes.
+The Panhellenic Association holds a formal recruitment process at the beginning of the Spring semester for the 10 NPC-affiliated sororities and an informal recruitment process that some chapters participate in immediately following the conclusion of formal recruitment in Spring.

 Formal recruitment (early spring): is a structured process during which both potential new members (PNMs) and current sorority members get to know each other throughout four rounds of recruitment events.
 Formal recruitment ends with Bid Day, where PNMs may receive an invitation to join one sorority (a bid).
 In 2022, formal recruitment will take place virtually, from January 4-9.
 In addition to the All-Council Requirements listed above, requirements for Panhellenic formal recruitment include:

 Complete FSL 101 and the PNM Interest and Disclosure Form (above)